Dressed ship for her first run to Victoria, BC.

 Three issues of The Sea Chest, published by the PSMS, contain the Log notes typed verbatim by retired Capt.
 Louis Van Bogaert.
 Here is 24 March 1907, from the Straits of Magellan:

 "Ship brought up standing on sand flats near the entrance to Straits of Magellan soon after entering the straits: Engines were running under check bell at the time she touched bottom at 6:45 AM.
 Weather clear.
-There was a strong wind blowing off the land but no sea with very gentle swell.
-The tide was going out and soon left the ship about 3-ft of water resting easy on an even keel where she lay until the tide came in.
+There was a strong wind blowing off the land but no sea with a very gentle swell.
+The tide was going out and soon left the ship about 3-ft of water resting easily on an even keel where she lay until the tide came in.
 At 12:35 the engines were worked astern and ahead alternately until finally, she worked her way off the bottom apparently uninjured at 2:30 PM Ship made no water and to all appearances was uninjured."
 Bishop, Chief.

 Finally, after 9 frustrating and sometimes frightening days, the CHIPPEWA passed out of Smyths Channel and headed north in the Pacific.
 Bishop logged: "I hope it will be 900 years before I enter this again."In Coronel, Chile, there were 20 other steamers waiting for coal resulting in a week-long delay for the CHIPPEWA.